The troubleshooting steps for

 InnoDB prints an operating system error

 during a file operation, usually the problem has one of the

-InnoDBdata file directory or the
+InnoDBdata file directory and the

-mysqld cannot read the proper
+Make sure mysqld can read the proper

 my.inioption file, so that it starts with the options that you specified.